iamjyotispanda-blip/iamjyotispanda-blip-Portray/replit.md

 ## Hosting and Deployment
 - **Replit**: Development environment with integrated deployment
-- **.NET Core Runtime**: Cross-platform runtime for the ASP.NET Core backend
+- **Node.js Runtime**: Cross-platform runtime for the Express backend
 - **Static Assets**: Frontend built and served as static files in production
-- **Environment Variables**: Secure configuration for database, JWT secrets, and email credentials
+- **Environment Variables**: Secure configuration for database, session secrets, and email credentials